 The Finishing Touches

 At this point, the laborsome portion of the preparation is pretty much done.
-Simply add the cheese and cooled candied nuts to your chilled veggies and fruits for a meal that’s large enough for 4-6 generous servings at about 450-475 calories each.
+Simply add the cranberries and plain or cooled candied nuts to your chilled veggies and fruits and then top the mixture with sprinkles of chia seeds.
+The salad itself is large enough for 4-6 generous servings at about 450-475 calories each.

 This salad can easily be eaten ‘lettuce-less’ but if you prefer to add leafy greens, I highly recommended your doing so on a meal-by-meal basis, as they have a tendency to get soggy with prolonged storage.
 Some great choices include kale, spinach, mesclun greens and Swiss chard.
 If you’d rather use ‘traditional’ lettuce, opt for romaine or loose-leaf, as darker lettuces house way more nutrients.